jfecher/ante-website/content/docs/language.md

 Instead, `resume` in Ante is typed as a `FnOnce` which limits it to only being called once.
-The plus side of this is that it opens up more opportunities for implementing effects in an efficient way.
+The plus side of this is that it opens up more opportunities for implementing effects in an efficient way and limits unexpected interactions.

 ### Useful Effects